arul5780/portfolio/README.md

 ## 🙏 Acknowledgments

-- Profile and project images generated with AI
+- Project images generated with AI
 - Icons from Lucide React
 - Animations powered by Framer Motion
 - Built with React and Vite